matomo-org/matomo-sdk-ios/README.md

 ### Event dispatching

 Whenever you track an event or a page view it is stored in memory first.
-In every dispatch run a batch of thos events are sent to the server.
+In every dispatch run a batch of those events are sent to the server.
 If the device is offline or the server doesn't respond these events will be kept and resent at a later time.
 Events currently aren't stored on disk and will be lost if the application is terminated. [#137](https://github.com/piwik/piwik-sdk-ios/issues/137)

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/piwik/piwik-sdk-ios/blob/swift3/CONTRIBUTING.md) for details.